THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Calvin Farris, National Park Service

-Jose Iniquez, US Forest Service
+Jose Iniquez, US Forest Servic

 Kurt Kipfmueller, University of Minnesota